fmilana/SocialTradingChatbot/rasachat/data/nlu.md

 - I would like to unfollow [Paulinho Simoes](name)
 - I want to stop following [Andrzej Kraviec](name)
 - I want to stop following [Alois Reiter](name)

+## intent:unfollow_everyone
+- unfollow everyone
+- unfollow all
+- unfollow every portfolio
+- unfollow all profiles
+- unfollow everyone I follow
+- stop following everyone
+- stop following every portfolio
+- stop following all profiles
+- withdraw from every portfolio
+- I want to unfollow everyone
+- I want to unfollow every portfolio
+- I want to unfollow all portfolios
+- I want to unfollow all
+- I want to unfollow everyone I follow
+- I want to stop following everyone
+- I want to stop following every profile
+- I want to withdraw from all
+- I would like to unfollow everyone
+- I would like to stop following all portfolios
+- I'd like to unfollow everyone

 ## intent:amount
 - [50](CARDINAL)